tombensve/APS/APS-UserGuide/docs/APS-UserGuide.md

              * APSServiceTracker, without causing a deadlock.
              */
             boolean threadStart() default false;
         }

+Do note that for the _serviceSetupProvider()_ another solution is to use the _@BundleStart_ (see below) and just create instances of your service and register them with the BundleContext.
+But if you use _@OSGiServiceProvider_ to instantiate and register other "one instance" services, then using _serviceSetupProvider()_ would look a bit more consistent.

 __@OSGiService__ - This should be specified on a field having a type of a service interface to have a service of that type injected, and continuously tracked.
 Any call to the service will throw an APSNoServiceAvailableException (runtime) if no service has become available before the specified timeout.
 It is also possible to have APSServiceTracker as field type in which case the underlying configured tracker will be injected instead.